Smart Home-Integrated Furniture: Tips for Smarter Interiors

 • Increased maintenance complexity

-Tips for Planning a Smart Furniture Layout
+Smart Furniture Layout Planning Tips

-• Focus on high-use areas first
+• Focus on high-use areas first.

-• Ensure reliable Wi-Fi coverage
+• Ensure reliable Wi-Fi coverage.

-• Consider cable management early
+• Consider cable management early.

-• Leave space for future upgrades
+• Leave space for future upgrades.

 The Future of Smart Home Furniture